Bright ideas and techniques for building with Convex.

 Direct references: the getAll helper

-To look up a list of IDs all at once, we can define this helper to make our code more readable:
+To look up a list of IDs all at once, we fetch all of the documents in parallel:

 Back-references: the getManyFrom helper

-We can extend the getOneFrom helper for the one-to-many case, differing only by using collect instead of unique:
+We can extend the getOneFrom helper for the one-to-many case, differing only by using collect instead of unique.
+To get all of the posts for an author, we can do:

 These helpers may seem small, but they end up making for much more readable queries.
-See the bottom of the post for a complex example.
+See below for a complex example.

 What about N+1?